 Within our own office we have carbon–balanced our emissions and our transport, and this year we will offer Key customers the means of carbon balancing their manufacturing emissions and flights.

-This said Amaray has recently produced a CD box that can be made from post-consumer waste and is lighter than standard plastic boxes.
+Amaray has recently produced a CD box that can be made from post-consumer waste and is lighter than standard plastic boxes.
 It is currently being trialled so watch this space.

 For box sets consider a card fitment instead of foam.
 It’s recyclable and keeps all your items in place.